-- POWER: The Power plug is where you will connect the power adapter. - ON/OFF: The switch for the power. - WPS: This button is for WPS settings.
-For details, please refer to 4.3.3.1 WPS Settings - RESET: There are two ways to reset the Router's factory defaults.
+- > POWER: The Power plug is where you will connect the power adapter. - > ON/OFF: The switch for the power. - > WiFi: Press this button to enable or disable Wireless LAN interface. - RESET: There are two ways to reset the Router's factory defaults.